kserve/modelmesh-serving/docs/predictors/setup-storage.md

 There are two ways to enable PVC support in ModelMesh:

 1. The Persistent Volume Claims can be added in the `storage-config` secret.
 This way all PVCs will be mounted to all serving runtime pods.
 2. The `allowAnyPVC` configuration flag can be set to `true`.
-This way the Modelmesh controller will dynamically mount the PVC to a runtime pod at the time a predictor or inference service requiring it is being deployed.
+This way the ModelMesh controller will dynamically mount the PVC to a runtime pod at the time a predictor or inference service requiring it is being deployed.

 Follow the example instructions below to create a PVC, store a model on it, and configure ModelMesh to mount the PVC to the runtime serving pods so that the model can be loaded for inferencing.